 Nerve or Tissue Damage:

 When replacing upper teeth with implants, there is a slight risk to perforating the sinus cavities.
 Should an implant protrude significantly without the proper repair during surgery into the sinus cavity, inflammation and infection can occur.
-As a preventative measure, Dr. Gallardo and Dr. Lamas may suggest a bone graft to create the barrier necessary in between the implant and the sinus cavity.
+As a preventative measure, Dr. Gallardo may suggest a bone graft to create the barrier necessary in between the implant and the sinus cavity.
 If a sinus problem does occur, there are methods to correct the problem during surgery.

 What happens if an implant fails?

 If you suspect that your dental implant is not healing properly, not tightly attached to your jaw bone, or is showing any signs of failure such as looseness or swelling, it is important that you contact your periodontist right away.
 Many times, there are simple steps that can be taken to save the implant and restore a healthy mouth.
-Using tissue grafts, Dr. Gallardo and Dr. Lamas can successfully build up the area around the implant.
+Using tissue grafts, Dr. Gallardo can successfully build up the area around the implant.
 Antibiotic therapy and frequent in-office cleaning with antibacterial solutions can be used to treat infections and encourage healing.

 Miami’s Dental Implant Repair Office: